 A Personal Trainer’s Answers to your 4 Biggest Health and Fitness Questions

 Trying to unravel the complicated approach to achieving your best health?
-A Chicago personal trainer answers your 4 biggest health and fitness questions.
+A Denver personal trainer answers your four biggest health and fitness questions.

 What are some of the most common misconceptions about getting in shape?

-Personal Trainer Wisdom: The most common misconception about getting in shape is the primary importance of fitness.
+Personal Trainer Wisdom: The most common misconception about getting in shape is the idea that fitness is the primary focus.
 While fitness plays a pivotal role in your strength, flexibility, muscular endurance, and cardio endurance, it still relies heavily on your nutrition.
 Without the proper nutrition for your body type, you will not have the energy or building blocks to sculpt the healthy body you want.
-Any nutritional deficit or inflammation will certainly affect your ability to get in shape, live to 100, or reduce injury.
+Any nutritional deficit or inflammation will undoubtedly affect your ability to get in shape, live to 100, or reduce your risk of injury.

 What single piece of personal training advice do you have regarding form and technique?